This post may contain affiliate links, view our disclosure policy.

 Instructions

-• Combine the chicken, diced dill pickles, and green onion in a mixing bowl.
+• In a large mixing bowl, combine the cooked chicken, diced dill pickles, and green onions.
+Set aside.

-• In a separate bowl combine the cream cheese, mayonnaise, dill pickle juice, dill, garlic powder, salt, and pepper.
-Pour over the chicken salad and stir together until well combined.
+• In a smaller separate bowl, using an electric hand mixer or rubber spatula, add the cream cheese, mayonnaise, dill pickle juice, dried dill, garlic powder, salt and pepper and stir (or beat) until combined well.

 Notes

-Serving Size : If you serve this chicken salad with smaller rolls, then you will be able to get closer to 15-20 sandwiches.
-Croissants are larger which results in fewer servings.
-The recipe makes about 6 cups of chicken salad so I figure about 1/2 cup of chicken salad per person which equals the 12 servings.
+Serving Size : The recipe makes about 6 cups of chicken salad so I figure about 3/4 cup of chicken salad per person which equals the 8 servings.
 You can get more servings if you use less chicken salad inside smaller rolls or something.

-Tip for the cream cheese : The cream cheese needs to be soft so it mixes in smooth.
+Cream Cheese Tip : The cream cheese needs to be soft so it mixes in smooth.
 I put the cream cheese on a microwave safe plate and let it microwave for about 25 seconds.
-You don't want the cream cheese super hot and slightly melted.
+You don’t want the cream cheese super hot and slightly melted.
 Just softened.
+You want to the cream cheese well softened and mixed to avoid lumps in the dressing.
+To ensure this, you can also add the cream cheese into the bowl first and beat it until it’s smooth and creamy.
+Then add the remaining dressing ingredients and mix well.

 Nutrition